Package 'RMallow'

 N

 Length of the ranking.
-Preferrably less than 9.
+Should be less than 9 for practical use.

 Value

-Vector of Kendall distances from 1:N to each sequence in N! space.
+Integer vector of Kendall distances from 1:N to each permutation.

 Author(s)